apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     returns a response.
 A dedicated transaction log device is key to consistent good performance.
 Putting the log on a busy device will adversely effect performance.
-If you only have one storage device, put trace files on NFS and increase the snapshotCount; it doesn't eliminate the problem, but it should mitigate it.
+If you only have one storage device, increase the snapCount so that snapshot files are generated less often;
+    it does not eliminate the problem, but it makes more resources available for the transaction log.

 * *incorrect Java heap size* :
     You should take special care to set your Java max heap size